benhur07b/benhur07b.github.io/_posts/2019-09-26-should-we-be-worried-about-the-up-mbt.md

 It could mean that UP has been lucky (*duh!*) this early season but if they want to reach (and win) the Finals, history says they have to play a bit better.
 Their level of play needs to match the talent that they have.
 It could also mean that ADMU is on track to win its third straight Championship and UST is positioning itself as the dark horse this season.

 **OR it could mean nothing at all and we can forget about everything I wrote here if we manage to beat Ateneo this Sunday.
-HAHAHA. #UPFight!**
+HAHAHA. #UPFight! #BattleOfKatipunan**